shuklanalin20-stack/Sales-and-Finance-Analytics/README.md

 # Sales-and-Finance-Analytics
-Introduction
+Introduction---
 Atliq Hardware specializes in selling a wide range of hardware products, including personal computers, mice, printers, and various peripheral devices.
 Our diverse product lineup caters to a broad range of customers, and we also manufacture our products.
 To reach our customers, we utilize intermediaries such as retail giants like Croma and Best Buy, as well as popular online marketplaces like Flipkart and Amazon.

 These intermediaries play a crucial role in connecting Atliq's products with end consumers, ensuring our offerings are accessible to the general public.

-Problem Statement
+Problem Statement--
 To develop an interactive business intelligence dashboard, Sales and Finance Analytics Report, aimed at extracting decision-making insights for well-articulated strategies at Atliq Hardware.

-Sales Analysis
+Sales Analysis---
 Objectives
 Top 10 Products with Sales Increase: Identify which products had the biggest increase in sales from 2020 to 2021.
 Division Sales Report: Create a report showing total revenue in 2020 and 2021 and how much sales grew.